-The contents of the webcolors module fall into four categories:
+The contents of the webcolors module fall into five categories:

-- 1. Constants which provide mappings between color names and values. - 2.
-Normalization functions which sanitize input in various formats prior to conversion or output. - 3.
-Conversion functions between each method of specifying colors. - 4.
+- 1. A set of (optional) data types for representing color values. - 2.
+Constants which provide mappings between color names and values. - 3.
+Normalization functions which sanitize input in various formats prior to conversion or output. - 4.
+Conversion functions between each method of specifying colors. - 5.
 Implementations of the color parsing and serialization algorithms in HTML5.